 Our main exhibit doesn’t change very often but we do try to limit how long some of our more sensitive artifacts, such as paper or fabric objects, are on display.
 This week we rotated some of the artifacts in our exhibit.
 One item was the BLOT Tobacco Package (OM77.152) which was rotated with the FRISHMUTH’S Tobacco Package (LM2011.3.55).

 Stop on by and see if you can spot the other artifacts that where rotated.

 Even new things can end up in our collection.
-The PA chapter of the Sustainable Forestry Initiative (SFI) Implementation Committee recently donation this new Chainsaw protection gear to help the museum illustrate how present day loggers and foresters help protect themselves and practice chainsaw safety.
+The PA chapter of the Sustainable Forestry Initiative (SFI) Implementation Committee recently donated this new Chainsaw protection gear to help the museum illustrate how present day loggers and foresters help protect themselves and practice chainsaw safety.
 (LM2019.13)

 “Sweetheart” or “Mother” pillow covers were a popular souvenir for young men to send home to their loved ones from around the time of WWI through WWII.
 Pillow covers, such as this one, were marketed to soldiers, sailors and Civilian Conservation Corps enrollees.
 They often contained sentimental messages or with idealized images of camp life, either military or CCC.
-This cover is stamped with the words to the song “Mother,” copyrighted in 1915 with lyrics by Howard Johnson and music by Theodore Morse, a song which had quite well known.
+This cover is stamped with the words to the song “Mother,” copyrighted in 1915 with lyrics by Howard Johnson and music by Theodore Morse, a song which was quite well known.
 The cover also stamped with, “Happy Days in the C.C.C.”, which may also be a reference to the popular Depression era song “Happy Days Are Here Again”.
 “Happy Days” was also the name of a privately owned, national CCC newspaper.